Zimbabwe vs Senegal, Afcon 2017 latest, Possible line ups - ZIMBABWE NEWS | ZwNews.com

-GABON AFCON 2017: Zimbabwe Warriors will face a formidable opponent in Senegal in their next Africa Cup of Nations match.
+GABON AFCON 2017: Zimbabwe Warriors will face a formidable opponent in Senegal in their next Africa Cup of Nations match later today.

-After throwing away two precious points in a match they were supposed to win, the warriors of Zimbabwe have a challenge to carry the hopes of a nation when they meet Teranga Lions tomorrow on Thursday.
+After throwing away two precious points in a match they were supposed to win, the warriors of Zimbabwe have a challenge to carry the hopes of a nation when they meet Teranga Lions at Gabon Afcon 2017.

 Zimbabwe coach Calisto Pasuwa was criticized for his ultra defensive stance against Algeria with many suggesting that if he had taken the game to his opponents in the second half, chances are high he could have bagged full three points in the opening Africa Cup of Nations Group B match against Algeria at Stade de Franceville.